*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 - Combine cooled melted butter, oil and sugars together in a medium-sized bowl.
 Whisk well to combine.
 Add the eggs and vanilla; beat until lighter in colour (another minute).

 - Sift in flour, cocoa powder and salt.
 Gently fold the dry ingredients into the wet ingredients with a rubber spatula until JUST combined.

 - Pour batter into prepared pan, smoothing the top out evenly.

 - Bake for 25-30 minutes or until center of brownies are just set.
 A toothpick entered into the center of the pan should come out dirty, but the batter should generally not jiggle when shaken.

 - After cooling in pan for 15-20 minutes, carefully remove them out of the pan in one piece and allow to cool completely.

-- Once cooled, frost with buttercream, top with sprinkles or shaved chocolate, and slice.
+- Spread frosting over cooled brownies and top with sprinkles or shaved chocolate, and slice.
 These brownies can be stored at room temperature for 3 days, or refrigerated for up to 5 days.